Dickinson-COMP-491-492/website/docs/assignments/Readings/RD-ReadingsAndDiscussion.md

 ## RD: Readings and Class Discussions

 Readings and class discussions are an important part of the senior seminar.
-They are intended to provide you with exposure to, and the chance to discuss, topics in software engineering (concentrated in 491/fall) and timely computing related unsettled social, legal and ethical issues (concentrated in 492/spring).
+They are intended to provide you with exposure to, and the chance to discuss, topics in software engineering as well as computing related social, legal and ethical issues.
 Our coverage of software engineering topics complements provides exposure to concepts and processes that you should be aware of but that are not covered elsewhere in the curriculum.
-The coverage of computing related unsettled social, legal and ethical issues provides you with the opportunity to examine multiple perspectives on todays complex issues, form opinions, discuss them and write about them.
+The coverage of computing related social, legal and ethical issues provides you with the opportunity to examine multiple perspectives on complex issues, form opinions, discuss them and write about them.

 The main course schedule will provide links to all of the readings for the class discussions.
 Note that readings will be added as the course progresses but will always appear at least one class meeting prior to the discussion day.

-Our readings on Software Engineering topics will be drawn from the book [Cooperative Software Development](https://faculty.washington.edu/ajko/books/cooperative-software-development/) by [Amy J. Ko](https://faculty.washington.edu/ajko/).
-Additional readings drawn from a variety of sources and will be linked in the schedule below.

 ### Discussions